mapninja/Earthsys144/docs/announcement_week07_assignments_spring_2026.md

 Dear Students,

 This week we focus on web mapping workflows and spatial data APIs.
 The labs teach how to move spatial content from desktop preparation into hosted web maps and service-based visualizations.
-The required `TURN IN` labs teach geocoding, web map construction and hosting, and bridging Earth Engine visualizations into QGIS via XYZ tiles.
+The required `TURN IN` labs teach geocoding, spreadsheet-driven web map construction, Earth Engine XYZ tile workflows in QGIS, and tree labeling for machine learning training data.

 The Week 07 materials now follow this sequence: